Paid Search Marketing

 New Alert: Mobile Text Ad Opportunity

 For all of these reasons, today WordStream has introduced a new alert into the 20-Minute Work Week to help our users identify ad groups that are getting mobile impressions but don’t yet have mobile-preferred text ads set up.
 Because our users are generally strapped for time, each week the alert will identify an ad group that needs some mobile TLC and show a break-down of where the impressions in the ad group are coming from.
-Users can then quickly create a mobile preferred text ad to start optimizing their account for mobile searchers.
+Users can then quickly create a mobile preferred text ad for Google mobile advertising to start optimizing their account for mobile searchers.

 The migration of search to mobile devices presents a huge opportunity for most advertisers.
 It represents a new way of engaging with potential customers and the ongoing evolution of the market means that opportunities exist for smaller advertisers to compete with the larger players.
 Woody Allen famously said that “80% of success is just showing up,” and while that might be true, I think the bigger question for mobile advertising is, “Now that you are showing up, what are you doing with the opportunity?”